tristar2001/vim-cide/README.md

   * Caller tree of a symbol
   * Callee tree of a symbol
 * Search history
-  * The history of all search requests (cscope or ag) is preserved and displayed in QHistirt buffer
+  * The history of all search requests (cscope or ag) is preserved and displayed in QHistory buffer
-  * The last browsed position (selected item in the QResult window) of each search is preserved; it makes the navigation between multiple search results easier
+  * The last browsed position (selected item in the QResult window) of each search is preserved; it makes the navigation between multiple search results much easier

 # Work flow
 * Start a search with option configuration